swetasharma/The-Internet/README.md

 DNS spoofing : when a hacker taps into DNS server and chnages it match domain name with the wrong ip address. thius lets the attacker to send people to foster website.

+The Internet: Packets, Routing and Reliability

+Hoe is data delivered to you reliably? say you wanna play a song from spotify
+Data travels on the internet in a much less direct fashion.
+The way information get transferred from one computer to another is pretty interesting It need not follow a fixed path Infact your path may change in midds computer to computer conversation.
+Information on the internet goes from one computer to another in what we call a packet of information and a packet travels from pne place to another on the internet along way how you might get from one place to another in a car depending on traffic congestion or road condition you might choose or be forced to take the different route to get to the same place each time you travel.